klerkda/terraform-azurerm-avm-ptn-aks-enterprise/examples/default/README.md

   }
 }

-## Section to provide a random Azure region for the resource group
-# This allows us to randomize the region for the resource group.
-module "regions" {
-  source  = "Azure/regions/azurerm"
-  version = "~> 0.8"
-}

-# This allows us to randomize the region for the resource group.
-resource "random_integer" "region_index" {
-  max = length(module.regions.regions) - 1
-  min = 0
-}
-## End of section to provide a random Azure region for the resource group

 # This ensures we have unique CAF compliant names for our resources.
 module "naming" {
   source  = "Azure/naming/azurerm"